Last updated on

 How much are trainees paid during Ausbildung?

-The average gross wage of a trainee in a dual vocational training programme in Germany is a little over 1,000 euros a month (as of 2023).
-For most professions, the average gross wages are within the range of 800-1,200 euros a month.
+The average gross wage of a trainee in a dual vocational training programme in Germany was 1,066 euros a month in 2023.
+For most professions, the average gross wages are within the range of 850-1,250 euros a month.
 The salaries are gradually increasing during the training programme.
 The lowest starting trainees’ wages are between 600-700 euros a month while the highest wages towards the end of the training programme are around 1,400 euros a month.

 Can I work part time while doing vocational training in Germany?

 Yes, you can.
-However, if you come from a non EU/EFTA country you can work a maximum of 10 hours a week (20 hours a week from March 2024) in the job that is not related to your training.
+However, if you come from a non EU/EFTA country you can work a maximum of 20 hours a week in the job that is not related to your training.

 Can I stay in Germany after completing duale Ausbildung?

 Yes sure, you can.
 After completing dual vocational training (‘duale Ausbildung’) in Germany, the company you trained in will usually offer you a job.
-If they don’t, you can stay in the country for additional 12 months, seeking employment corresponding to your qualification.
+If they don’t, you can stay in the country for additional 18 months, seeking employment corresponding to your qualification and interests.
 During this period you can take up any paid work to finance your stay.
 It goes without saying that EU/EFTA nationals can stay in Germany after completing their vocational training programme without any restrictions.

 Can I study at a university after Ausbildung?